Tempo logotype

 Asana is a work management platform built for cross-functional teams to coordinate work, track goals, and align execution.
 It's positioned as a horizontal work platform spanning marketing, operations, product, and engineering.
 Its more recent updates center on AI: AI Studio for workflow automation and AI Teammates for embedded intelligence inside work processes.

-The two products go after overlapping portfolio buyers from different assumptions.
-Asana assumes the primary problem is cross-functional coordination and that AI-driven productivity is the next frontier.
-Tempo assumes Jira is already the system of record for execution and that the unmet need is portfolio governance with financial and capacity discipline – not another coordination surface.
+Both products target portfolio buyers, but from different starting assumptions.
+Asana treats cross-functional coordination as the primary problem and AI-driven productivity as the next competitive advantage.
+Tempo assumes Jira is already the system of record and that the unmet need is financial and capacity discipline – not another coordination surface on top of it.

 What each solution is best for